SC posted its highest unemployment rate in at least 44 years due to pandemic

 The virus was first detected in South Carolina in March, but that month's employment survey was taken too early to accurately reflect the number of people who were being put out of work at the time.
 As a result, it suggested the state was still maintaining a 3.2 percent unemployment rate.

-"I would describe this as the jobs report we were waiting for, but didn't want to see," said Laura Ullrich, a regional economist with the U.S. Federal Reserve Bank in Richmond.
+"I would describe this as the jobs report we were waiting for but didn't want to see," said Laura Ullrich, a regional economist with the Federal Reserve Bank in Richmond, Va.

+Unsurprisingly, the state's largest losses were in the leisure and hospitality sector, which cut an estimated 125,300 positions last month.
+That's nearly 88 percent of the jobs that existed in that sector in March.

 That fits with the state's data on weekly unemployment claims.
 Workers at restaurants and hotels signed up for unemployment benefits in record numbers over the past two months, easily outpacing other occupations.

-Other major job losses were in so-called professional and business services, which includes things like security firms, janitorial services and temporary staffing agencies.
+Other major job losses were in so-called professional and business services, which include areas like security firms, janitorial services and temporary staffing agencies.
 Those all took a hit as companies shut down their offices and sent employees home.

 The Myrtle Beach, Beaufort and Charleston metro areas saw the highest percentage of job losses between March and April.